 How do I upgrade my existing 12.5 kHz capable equipment?

 Depending on the model, reprogramming the radios to operate on 12.5 kHz can be accomplished via front radio programming or Customer Programming Software (CPS).
-Here is a quick list of how to reprogram radios:
+Here is a quick list of resources to assist you in reprogramming your radios:

 - CPS - RDX Series, CLP, AX Series